muon-build/muon/README.md

 `muon` is close to feature-complete with the core of meson for `c` and `c++`.

-See the [status page] for more detailed information.
+See the status page for each version for more detailed information.

 Things missing include: